fountainheadpro/fountainheadpro.github.com/_posts/2013-01-11-dynamic-videos.md

 I noticed flickering, which break the user engagement.
 The solution was fairly simple, but not obvious.

 1. Instead of reloading the player I started reloading the video source, while the instance of the player stayed the same.
-2. After modifying the source, I found that the video player still was in the pause mode and the way to play the video after the source was changed was only by calling play() method.
+2. Just modifying video source is not as easy as it sounds.
+I found that the video player still was in the pause mode and source change will not start the video.
+The only way to play the video after the source was changed was only by calling play() method *before* source change to switch the player to play mode.
-3. Video player still works as the video tape, which needs to be rewind.
+3. Video player still works as the video tape and rmembers the position, where it was before the source change.
+It is necessary to "rewind" the video to the begining before chaging source.

 Here is the final script, which I use to reset video player before swapping source: